 There are many parts that help cement wellbeing in the day-to-day workplace culture.
 Leaders need to lead, so take a proactive approach in looking after your own mental (and physical) health and promoting open health and wellbeing conversations with your team.

-In a wider context, your team members shouldn’t be unafraid of making decisions and mistakes or admitting when they are finding things tough.
+In a wider context, your team members shouldn’t be afraid of making decisions and mistakes or admitting when they are finding things tough.
 This helps build their trust and confidence as well as their resilience.

-Invest in training your people (and yourself) about mental health awareness, stress management strategies, recovery, and self-care - both physical and mental.
 Provide Employee Assistance Programme (EAP) so employees have a safe space to discuss concerns with trained specialists and make sure your people are aware of the services.

 And don’t ignore the connection between mental and physical health; exercise and mindfulness programmes that your team can participate in, e.g. step challenges or lunchtime yoga, can be a great benefit.